 - transfer of cost employers

-- placement employers for Work Transition (WT) purposes
+- placement employers for the purposes of return-to-work (RTW) services

-Special rules apply to the disclosure of claim file information to transfer of cost employers, associated employers, transfer of experience employers, placement employers for WT purposes, and non-accident concurrent employers.
+Special rules apply to the disclosure of claim file information to transfer of cost employers, associated employers, transfer of experience employers, placement employers for RTW purposes, and non-injury concurrent employers.
 For more information see the section entitled “Special cases,” below.

 References to workers/employers

-Any references to workers and/or employers include authorized worker or employer representatives; or, if the worker is deceased, authorized personal representatives.
+Any references to workers and/or employers include authorized worker or employer representatives; or authorized personal representatives, if the worker is deceased.
 For information on who is an authorized representative see 21-02-04, Disclosure of Claim File Information to Worker or Employer Representatives.

 Actual claim file documents not to be provided